 - Quality and/or diversity of your previous work.

-Shortlisted applicants may be approached for interview as part of the selection process.
+Shortlisted applicants may be approached for an interview as part of the selection process.

 The selection panel will be comprised of representatives from: